cstubben/pmcXML/README.md

 ## Finding all tags

-Finally, we created a loop that uses the list of references from `ncbiPMC` and then downloads each XML file and parses the full-text and tables and extracts all matching locus tags.
-In this cases the 2990 locus tags are saved to a [file](/inst/doc/bp.tab).
-Currently, the supplements are not included in the loop and these are downloaded separately since some additional code is needed to correctly reformat tables before extracting tags.
+Finally, we created a loop that uses the list of references from `ncbiPMC` and downloads each XML file and parses the full-text and tables and extracts all matching locus tags.
+In this case, the 2990 locus tags are saved to a [file](/inst/doc/bp.tab).
+Currently, the supplements are not included in the loop and these are downloaded separately since some additional code is still needed to reformat tables before extracting tags.

 	pmcLoop(bp, tags= bpgff, prefix = "BPS[SL]" , suffix= "[abc]",  file="bp.tab")